 From the above, it can be seen that often the creation of the surface is a significant task in its own right and can be a complex process.
 In previous programs for surface calculations, the structure manipulation has usually been performed via the input deck of the code.
+Clearly, when reconstructions are involved this can become rather unwieldy.
+As a result, a different strategy has been adopted for use with GULP.
+All construction of the surface and structural manipulation is performed independently from the main forcefield engine by graphical means.
+This is achieved

-Clearly, when reconstructions are involved this can become Figure 1.1: The three types of surface as categorised by Tasker (a) type I, where each layer consists of coplanar anions and cations, and all planar cuts lead to a nonpolar surface; (b) type IIa, where the anions and cations comprising the layers are not coplanar, but which allows for some surface cuts to split the layers in such a way as to produce no dipole; (c) type IIb, which is as per type IIa, except that some ions must be moved from the surface to the bottom of region 2 in order to achieve zero dipole; and (d) type III, where there are alternating layers of cations and anions, and all possible planar cuts result in a surface with a dipole moment. (a) (b)
+Figure 1.1: The three types of surface as categorised by Tasker (a) type I, where each layer consists of coplanar anions and cations, and all planar cuts lead to a nonpolar surface; (b) type IIa, where the anions and cations comprising the layers are not coplanar, but which allows for some surface cuts to split the layers in such a way as to produce no dipole; (c) type IIb, which is as per type IIa, except that some ions must be moved from the surface to the bottom of region 2 in order to achieve zero dipole; and (d) type III, where there are alternating layers of cations and anions, and all possible planar cuts result in a surface with a dipole moment.